-Plan a Bachelorette Party in Charleston, South Carolina!
+Plan a Bachelorette Party in Charleston, South Carolina (2018 Edition)

-So you and your lady friends are in the process of planning a bachelorette party in Charleston?
+So the bride tribe is in the process of planning a bachelorette party in Charleston?
 This is a great choice, especially if you want to mix in some history and culture with your drinking and eating.
-Charleston not only has some of the best restaurants on the southeast seaboard, but it also has plenty of activities to keep you going during the day and at night.
+Charleston not only has some of the best restaurants on the southeast seaboard, but it also has plenty of activities to keep you entertained, day and night.

 Table of Contents